Edmond H. Fischer: Early life

 Fischer was born on April 6, 1920, in the Shanghai International Settlement, China.
 His mother, Renée Tapernoux, was born in France, and his father, Oscar Fischer, was born in Austria.
-His father practiced as a lawyer in Shanghai before the various consular courts in the city.
-Fischer's maternal grandfather founded the Courrier de Chine in Shanghai, which is the first newspaper published in French in China; he also helped to establish L'Ecole Municipale Française in Shanghai, where Fischer attended primary school.
+His father, who was Jewish, practiced as a lawyer in Shanghai before the various consular courts in the city.
+Fischer's maternal grandfather founded the Courrier de Chine in Shanghai, the first newspaper published in French in China; he also helped to establish L'Ecole Municipale Française in Shanghai, where Fischer attended primary school.

 At age seven, Fischer and his two elder brothers, Raoul and George, were sent to the Swiss boarding school La Châtaigneraie, near his mother's hometown in Vevey.
 He picked up mountain climbing and skiing during his time at the school.
 At high school he made a pact with a childhood friend, one of them would become a doctor and the other a scientist and then they could cure the ills of the world.
 While at high school Fischer was admitted to the Geneva Conservatory of Music as a pianist and he also considered becoming a professional musician.

 At the completion of high school, Fischer wanted to study microbiology inspired by the works of French chemist and microbiologist Louis Pasteur and partly driven by his father's death from tuberculosis; however, he was advised to study chemistry.
 He studied at the University of Geneva during World War II, he enjoyed organic chemistry and also studied biology.
 He completed a PhD in organic chemistry under the supervision of Kurt Heinrich Meyer, who worked on the structure of polysaccharides, and the enzymes needed for their synthesis and breakdown.
 Fischer worked on α-amylase.